-Women's Health physiotherapy, also known as Pelvic Floor physiotherapy is a safe, non-surgical option to help manage your symptoms and regain mobility and function.
-Women's health physical therapists have specialized education and expertise in the evaluation and treatment of both acute and chronic conditions that specifically affect women such as incontinence (urinary leakage), pelvic pain.
+Women’s Health physiotherapy, also known as Pelvic Floor physiotherapy, is a safe, non-surgical option to help manage your symptoms and regain mobility and function.
+Women’s health physical therapists have specialized education and expertise in the evaluation and treatment of both acute and chronic conditions that specifically affect women, such as incontinence (urinary leakage) and pelvic pain.

 Pelvic floor muscle fitness is affected by a number of things.
 These include:

 If you experience pelvic floor (or bladder or bowel control) problems, it is advisable to see a women’s health physiotherapist to determine the cause of your symptoms and discuss the best treatment and management options to suit your needs.
 This may include an individually tailored pelvic floor muscle training program to help get you back in control.

 What can you expect during pelvic floor assessment and treatment?

 In your pelvic floor assessment and follow-up appointment, we will:

 **An internal Pelvic exam is the Gold Standard for Pelvic floor care.
 If you are uncomfortable or have questions, please talk to your physiotherapist for the best possible treatment for you.

 Relieve Physio contributes to enhanced physical function, enabling patients to return to a healthy lifestyle, including the return to work and leisure activities.
 We assist our patients in managing pain, mobility, balance, and motor function.